 Can I get more lip filler if I have migration?

-In theory yes, however you may not get the desired look you are after.
-At L1P we advise a consultation so Dr Ranjbar can determine the extent of the migration.
-In some instances it would be advisable to either dissolve fully or try to pinpoint where to dissolve.
+Again, in theory, yes, however, you may not get the desired look you are after.
+At L1P we advise a consultation so that Dr Ranjbar can determine the full extent of the migration.
+As mentioned before, there will be some instances where it would be advisable to either dissolve fully or try to pinpoint where to dissolve.
+Actively dissolving fillers usually takes between 3 and 4 days after treatment.
+You should also be aware that when dissolving fillers, the results you want may not always be achievable within one sitting of treatment.
+Sometimes two or three rounds of treatment may be needed to achieve the results that you are after, so it is important to discuss this with your practitioner.

 Yeom J, Bhang SH, Kim B-S, Seo MS, Hwang EJ, Cho IH, et al. Effect of cross-linking reagents for hyaluronic acid hydrogel dermal fillers on tissue augmentation and regeneration.
 Bioconjug Chem.
 (2010) Feb;21(2):240–7.